Cats

 So, we believe (at last) that cats are loyal to human beings, but they have their own way of showing affection and loyalty.

-I even compiled scientific evidence and true stories to prove to you that: yes, cats are loyal, and yes, their way to show loyalty can be mostly different.
+I even compiled scientific evidence and true stories to prove to you that: yes, cats are loyal, and yes, their way of showing loyalty is unique.

 However: